avasalya/Yolo6D_ROS/README.md

 * refer this repository to train on your custom dataset https://github.com/avasalya/singleshot6Dpose

 # Create your own custom dataset
+## Label files

+ Label files consist of 21 ground-truth values.
+We predict 9 points corresponding to the centroid and corners of the 3D object model.
+Additionally we predict the class in each cell.
+That makes 9x2+1 = 19 points.
+In multi-object training, during training, we assign whichever anchor box has the most similar size to the current object as the responsible one to predict the 2D coordinates for that object.
+To encode the size of the objects, we have additional 2 numbers for the range in x dimension and y dimension.
+Therefore, we have 9x2+1+2 = 21 numbers.

+Respectively, 21 numbers correspond to the following: 1st number: class label, 2nd number: x0 (x-coordinate of the centroid), 3rd number: y0 (y-coordinate of the centroid), 4th number: x1 (x-coordinate of the first corner), 5th number: y1 (y-coordinate of the first corner), ..., 18th number: x8 (x-coordinate of the eighth corner), 19th number: y8 (y-coordinate of the eighth corner), 20th number: x range, 21st number: y range.

+The coordinates are normalized by the image width and height: x / image_width and y / image_height.
+This is useful to have similar output ranges for the coordinate regression and object classification tasks.

-* use this repository to create your own dataset for Yolo6D (develop branch) https://github.com/avasalya/RapidPoseLabels/tree/develop
+* use this repository to create your own dataset for Yolo6D (develop branch) https://github.com/avasalya/RapidPoseLabels/tree/develop (instructions are provided)

    * I have made changes in the original repository to meet the necessary requirements to produce dataset for yolo6D.

-	* you can find original work here, https://github.com/rohanpsingh/RapidPoseLabels
+  * please read `dataset.sh` for further instructions on how to create your own dataset

+  * once you run `dataset.sh`, this will generate the `out_cur_date` folder with several contents, however to train `Yolo6D` you just need to copy `rgb`, `mask`, `label` folders, and `train.txt`, `test.txt`, `yourObject.ply` files.

+  * Please refer to original work here for further support, https://github.com/rohanpsingh/RapidPoseLabels, PS: but my forked branch is not updated.

 <!-- <br />
 # Known issues -->